Young woman reading a book

 • Confidently consult with organizations/agencies “on the best practices for management and administration in public health or health care settings”

 Since you are completing two degrees rolled into one program, your skills and knowledge about the business behind healthcare processes can give you an advantage.
-The completion of this degree demonstrates your commitment to creating a positive impact within the healthcare industry.
-The time you spend dedicated to coursework, internships, and networking during your MBA/MPH program can help you stand out from other job applicants as well.
+Completing this degree demonstrates your commitment to positively impacting the healthcare industry.
+The time you spend dedicated to coursework, internships, and networking during your studies can also help you stand out from other job applicants.

 After graduation, expect to have many opportunities awaiting you, depending on where your niche interests lie.
-MBA/MPH graduates enter various jobs in both the private and public healthcare sectors, including roles as “Chief Epidemiologists, Chief Financial Officers, Vice President of Operations, Vice President of Innovation and Research.”
+Graduates from a dual degree program in business and health are given many opportunities to work in private and public healthcare sectors, including “Chief Epidemiologists, Chief Financial Officers, Vice President of Operations, Vice President of Innovation and Research.”

 After graduation, you may be recruited by healthcare consulting firms, physician group practices, hospital systems, pharmaceutical companies, healthcare banking organizations, and more.
 Your credentials can even lead you to opportunities to work with big-name organizations like the Centers for Disease Control and the World Health Organization.

 Hand-in-hand with high-level job opportunities comes the potential for high salaries.
-Recent data from the U.S Bureau of Labor Statistics show that the median pay for medical and health services managers was around approximately $104,000, but that those in the top 10% earned more than $195,000.
+Recent U.S. Bureau of Labor Statistics data show that the median pay for medical and health services managers was approximately $104,000, but those in the top 10% earned more than $195,000.
 By industry, the median annual wages for medical and health services managers in top industries are as follows:

 • Government: approximately $116,000